Flame Light Relight (Science Magic) – SICK Science

 There’s a lot of chemistry behind the simple lighting or extinguishing of a flame.
 Would you believe us if we told you that you could extinguish a flame just by placing it partway into a graduated cylinder?
 What if we told you that you could relight the fire without a match or lighter?
 Both propositions seem unlikely, if not downright impossible.
 With the Flame Light Relight experiment, however, you’ll see how a few household items can mix together and create a fire-based experience you have to see to believe.

-- Add 1 teaspoon of baking soda to two graduated cylinders.
+Add 1 teaspoon of baking soda to each of the two graduated cylinders.

-- Add 1 teaspoon of yeast to both of the graduated cylinders.
+Add 1 teaspoon of yeast to both each of the graduated cylinders.

 In the other graduated cylinder, pour in a generous amount of white vinegar.

 The addition of hydrogen peroxide and vinegar to their respective cylinders creates a reaction with bubbling and fizzing in each of the cylinders.
 This is how you know you’re on the right track.

 Use a lighter to ignite a popsicle stick.
 Make sure that you have a strong, consistent flame on the popsicle stick before continuing.

 Stick the lit end of the popsicle stick down into the graduated cylinder that contains vinegar.
 You do not need to touch the bubbles or liquid.
 The flame will extinguish.

 Now, move the still-smoking popsicle stick into the cylinder that contains hydrogen peroxide.
 Again, no need to touch the bubbles or liquid in the cylinder.
 The ember where a flame once was will begin to glow more intensely as it stays in the cylinder until the flame relights!

 Repeat placing the popsicle stick into the vinegar cylinder and the flame will once again extinguish.
 Replace the popsicle stick in the hydrogen peroxide cylinder and, once again, the flame is reignited.